hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 Fleet - Train Type (e.g. Fleet ABC)

 ### Objective

-The main objective of this project is to aggregate the data and provide a meaningful visualisation for the stakeholders.
+The main objective of this project is to aggregate the data and provide a meaningful visualisation for the stakeholders to understand the overview of the fault and provide a mitigation plan.
 1) To aggregate the defect data so that an overview of all the critical train system's health can be easily visualised.
 Python (Pandas and Numpy) will be used here.
 2) To improve visualisation of the control chart by making the 2 out-of-control signals stands out.
 PowerBi will be used here.

 ### Steps
-Steps involved in this study include
+Steps involved in this study includes

 1) Cleaning of data - removal of unncessary data and filling Nil data - Using Pandas library.
 2) Aggregate the data -  To groupby the data by fleet and Fault group